matt498/RFID_project/README.md

 # RFID reading for cars

-> An Arduino Mega project to develop a basic keyless entry model for cars
+> An Arduino Mega project that aims to develop a simulated keyless-entry model for cars.

 *Contributors: Davide Ferrari, Matteo Ferrari, Mattia Trabucco*